-Perennials are beautiful but once they have finished blossoming and are gone by, hardworking shrubs will still be there acting as a backdrop.
+Perennials are beautiful but once they have finished blossoming and are gone by, it’s the hardworking shrubs which will act as the backdrop.
 Fall is a good time for planting and many garden centers are offering deep discounts on leftover trees and shrubs.
-Now that the weather is cooler, there is less stress on the newly planted shrubs—and on you!
-Digging planting holes isn’t quite as sweaty a chore in October as it was in August.
-Since it is autumn and prime leaf peeping time, why not look for something that has great fall foliage to give a final shot of color to your yard before winter.

 Recommended Shrubs for Fall

-Here are a few shrubs recommended by my local garden center not only for their autumn appeal but other seasons of interest as well:
+Shrubs are long-lived but also offer up many features that perennial and annual flowers do: flowers, fragrance, leaf color, or pollinator appeal.
+Here are a few shrubs recommended not only for their autumn appeal but other seasons of interest as well:

-- Witch hazel (Hamamelis virginiana) is one of the first shrubs to bloom bearing its fragrant yellow blossoms in late winter.
+- Witch hazel (Hamamelis virginiana) is the perfect autumn shrub, turning golden-yellow in fall and even bearing yellow spider-y flowers in late winter.
 A native plant hardy to zone 3, it can grow to be 12 to 15 feet tall and wide so give it plenty of room.
 It’s leaves turn bright orange in fall.
 Look for the reliable cultivar ‘Arnold’s Promise’.
 Read more about Witch Hazel, a shrub worth knowing.

 - Fothergilla is in the same family as witch hazel but blooms later, usually in May before its leaves appear.
 It has honey-scented white flowers that look like fuzzy bottle brushes.
 There are dwarf varieties that grow to be only 2 to 3 feet tall, standards that are 5-6 feet tall, or you can opt for a large Fothergilla major that will top out at 10 feet tall.
 They all have orange-red to bright red fall foliage and prefer a spot that has afternoon shade.